hetzneronline/community-content/tutorials/real-time-apps-with-go-and-reactjs_part1.md

 For our Application, we need another Parameter `message`.

 > Usually, in golang, you would create a [`struct`](https://gobyexample.com/structs) now.
-But as said in the Intro: This is not a golang tutorial, and I want to keep the code short and understandable for People not programming in golang yet.
+However, this is not a golang tutorial, let's keep it simple.

 ```go
 func sayHandler(w http.ResponseWriter, r *http.Request) {